brendenk1/BluetoothStack/README.md

 4. Monitor `systemScanningPublisher` for the scan status
 5. Perform `stopScanning(onError:)` to stop scanning for peripherals.
 6. Monitor `availablePeripheralPublisher` for the available peripherals discovered while scanning.
+7. Perform `connectPeripheral(withConfiguration: onError:)` to connect to a given peripheral with a configuration
+8. Monitor `connectingPeripheralsPublisher` for a current list of connecting peripherals
+9. Monitor `connectedPeripheralPublisher` for a current list of connected peripherals

 ```
 Initialize Stack ---------> Application UI